aaronfrary/vimfiles/README.md

 vimfiles
 ========
-Configuration file(s) I use for the vim text editor.
+Configuration files I use for the vim text editor.
+Neovim is also supported.

 Installation
 ------------